7 Best Website Builders for Small Business in 2026 (Easy & Affordable)

 1. WordPress: The Ultimate for Flexibility and Control

-When it comes to building a website, WordPress is the undisputed giant, powering a colossal portion of the internet.
+When it comes to building a website for business, WordPress is the undisputed giant, powering a colossal portion of the internet.

 It’s an open-source platform, which means you have complete control over every aspect of your site, from the code to the content.
 This makes it incredibly powerful and scalable.